[Opinion] May's 'unilateral guarantees' won't protect UK citizens in Europe

 Those that are working pay into EU-27 social security systems.

-The same is true for EU-27 citizens in the UK.
+The same is true for EU-27 citizens in the UK, who pay UK national insurance.

 Pension problems